vtrifonov-esfiddle/Meditate/UserGuide.md

     - Color - the color of the current interval alert used in the graphical controls.
 Select different colors for each alert to differentiate them during meditation.
 Select transparent color if you don't want to see visual marks for the alert during meditation
     - Vibe Pattern - shorter or longer patterns ranging from pulsating or continuous
 - Activity Type - ability to save the session as **Meditating** or **Yoga**.
 You can configure default activity type for new sessions from the Global Settings ([see section 4](#4-global-settings)).
+- HRV Tracking - determines if HRV and stress are tracked
+  - ON (Default) - tracks stress and the following HRV metrics
+    - RMSSD
+    - HRV Successive Differences
+  - On Detailed - tracks extra stress and HRV metrics in addition to the **On** option
+    - RMSSD
+    - HRV Successive Differences
+    - pNN20
+    - pNN50
+    - beat-to-beat interval
+    - SDRR First 5 min of the session
+    - SDRR Last 5 min of the session
+    - RMSSD 30 Sec Window
+    - HR from heartbeat
+    - HR Peaks 10 Sec Window

 2.3 Delete - deletes a session after asking for confirmation